 5.1 In general:

-• IT facilities are provided as resources to support the Group's daily activities,por ejemplo, to continuea study program.
-If you have any doubts about whether the intended use of these resources is relatedcon la business activity, consult firstcon su immediate superior.
+• IT facilities are provided as resources to support the Group's daily activities,For example, to continuea study program.
+If you have any doubts about whether the intended use of these resources is relatedwith the business activity, consult firstwith his immediate superior.

-• Must not intentionally interferecon el operationfrom the Group's IT facilities, computers, network, or telephone systems; or connect or disconnect any device; or install any software; or attempt to gain access to restricted systems without prior approval from IT Services.
+• Must not intentionally interferewith the operationfrom the Group's IT facilities, computers, network, or telephone systems; or connect or disconnect any device; or install any software; or attempt to gain access to restricted systems without prior approval from IT Services.

-• A user identitysolo puede ser utilizada por la person to whomis granted.
+• A user identitycan only be used by the person to whomis granted.
 This person is responsible for the use and protection of the credentials.

-• The softwaresolo debe be usedOKcon los termsof the license.
+• The softwareshould only be usedOKwith the termsof the license.

-• Users must use a unique password that complies withcon los complexity requirementsand updated as described in the National Cyber Security Centre's guidance and IT Security Policy.
+• Users must use a unique password that complies withwith the complexity requirementsand updated as described in the National Cyber Security Centre's guidance and IT Security Policy.

 • Users should log out or lock their workstation when leaving their computer, tablet, or mobile device unattended to prevent unauthorized access to IT facilities.